sooluh/notes/clf0m3coh000c09jz3ysy7dwo.md

         return
     }

-    // retrieve the content in the body to respond const body = response.getBody()
+    // retrieve content in body to respond const body = response.getBody()

-    // check the data type, maybe this is an object or an array if (!types.isObject(body) && !types.isArray(body)) {
+    // check data type, maybe this is an object or an array if (types.isObject(body) || types.isArray(object)) {
+        return
+    }

-        // if not, then we can minify the html output we get const minified = minify(body, {
+    // if everything is safe, then we can minify html output we get const minified = minify(body, {
         minifyCSS: true,
         minifyJS: true,
         removeComments: true,
         preserveLineBreaks: false,
         collapseInlineTagWhitespace: false,
         collapseWhitespace: true,
     })

-        // we set the response to be minified html response.send(result)
+    // set response to be minified html response.send(result)
-    }
   }
 }
 ```